muhammadazam/ESRI_Colors/README.md

 # ESRI_Colors

-ESRI Colrs json and a sample html page to visualise the colors
+ESRI Colors in a json file and a sample html page to visualise the colors